 Please submit the following program admission documents to the Director of Graduate Admissions.

-- Three current letters of recommendation on CUI online or PDF forms - one completed by the applicant's supervisor and two from persons who can attest to your potential for doctoral study and leadership
+5. Two current letters of recommendation on Concordia University Irvine online forms - one completed by the applicant's supervisor and one from someone who can attest to your potential for doctoral study and leadership

-- A Statement of Intent.
-This should be a double-spaced, five to seven pages in length detailing the applicant's: a) educational goals b) short- and long-term professional goals c) professional activities d) research interests to be pursued in the program e) research experience f) distance learning experience and g) reasons for choosing the CUI doctoral program.
+6. A Statement of Intent.
+This should be a double-spaced paper, three to five pages in length detailing the applicant's: a) educational goals b) short- and long-term professional goals c) professional activities d) research interests to be pursued in the program e) professional experience f) reasons for choosing the Concordia University Irvine doctoral program.

 All program admission documents must be submitted before an application file is considered complete.

-Please note that CUI does not have a translation or evaluation service, and students are responsible to get an official translation and evaluation done by a NACES-approved evaluation agency verifying the equivalent of a regionally accredited U.S. bachelor's degree or higher – CUI prefers international transcripts to be evaluated through IERF.
+Please note that Concordia University Irvine does not have a translation or evaluation service, and students are responsible to get an official translation and evaluation done by a NACES-approved evaluation agency verifying the equivalent of a regionally accredited U.S. bachelor's degree or higher – Concordia University Irvine prefers international transcripts to be evaluated through IERF.

 Please ask for a Detail Report (also known as a course-by-course report)